 In 2016, I was humbled to land on Corporate Knight's #30under30 list of Sustainability Leaders in Canada, in partnership with IMPACT!
 Youth Program for Sustainability Leadership.
 The previous year, in 2015, I was honoured to receive the 2015 Pierre Elliott Trudeau Foundation Scholarship and Vanier Canada Graduate Scholarship.
 A list of other relevant awards are available upon request.

-I am grateful to be a part of many wonderful and supportive communities, academic and non-academic, including: he Tromsø-Umeå-Arkhangelsk-Rovaniemi-Kingston Network on Gender and Law, the University of Waterloo Complexity Working Group, the Balsillie School of International Affairs Environment and Resources Research Cluster, the Nordic Research Network for Sami and Indigenous Peoples’ Law, the Arctic Social Sciences Association, the Association of Early Polar Career Scientists, the Arctic Disaster Early Career Association, Gender CC - Women for Climate Justice, and the Sandbox Network.
+I am grateful to be a part of many wonderful and supportive communities, academic and non-academic, including: the University of Waterloo Complexity Working Group, the Balsillie School of International Affairs Environment and Resources Research Cluster, the Nordic Research Network for Sami and Indigenous Peoples’ Law, the Arctic Social Sciences Association, the Association of Early Polar Career Scientists, the Tromsø-Umeå-Arkhangelsk-Rovaniemi-Kingston Network on Gender and Law, the Gender in the Arctic Research Network, the Arctic Disaster Early Career Association, Gender CC - Women for Climate Justice, and the Sandbox Network.